oniony/TMSU/README.md

 TMSU itself is written and maintained by Paul Ruane <paul@tmsu.org>.

+The creation of TMSU is motivation in itself, but if you should feel inclinded to make a small gift via Bitcoin then it shall be gratefully received:

+  * 1C5p cGyP Rqta uqFi 1UCi 9VJa FZta EqyY pz

 TMSU is written in Go: <http://www.golang.org/>

 Much of the functionality the program provides is made possible by the FUSE and